Syntax & Formulas

 =ART("BTC", "PRICE")

-pulls the latest Solana daily active address count
+pulls the latest Solana daily active address count=ART("MATIC", "FEES")

 pulls the latest Polygon fees